Leave it to Mel Brooks to blurb his own memoir.

 AP: Do you remember your last conversation with Reiner before his death last year?

-Brooks: Yeah.
+BROOKS: Yeah.
 The day he died, I said, “Carl, you’re eating two hot dogs.”
-He said, ’They ain’t gonna bother me.
+He said, 'They ain’t gonna bother me.
 I love hot dogs and hot dogs love me.”
 But it wasn’t true.
 By that night, the hot dogs had done him in.
+He lived a long, beautiful, loving, giving, happy life.
+I was so lucky he was my dearest friend.

-AP: Some comedians have lamented that today’s audiences are too sensitive.
+AP: Some comedians — including Chapelle, whose jokes about transgender people in his last stand-up special prompted a backlash — have lamented that today's audiences are too sensitive.
 As someone who often pushed boundaries of what was acceptable, what do you make of these cultural battles in comedy?

 AP: But you also weren't timid about subjects some considered off limits like mocking Hitler and the Nazis in “The Producers” or the language of “Blazing Saddles.”